-Risk Exposure Company Objectives Company Initiatives 8.
-Investment in Capital Risk Rating - Moderate • To reduce the risk of loss in present and future investments.
+Risk Exposure Company Objectives Company Initiatives 7.
+Risk of Competition Risk Rating - Moderate • To avoid losses of market share from imported low quality products.
+Ensure prevailing quality standards are met.
+Strengthen 'ACL' brand through various advertising and promotional campaigns.
+Maintain product availability in various parts of the country.
+8. Investment in Capital Risk Rating - Moderate To reduce the risk of loss in present and future investments.
 Investments in assets are properly planned and made on timely basis.
 Reduce the idle assets as far as possible.
 9. Information Systems Risk Rating - Low To minimise possible risks associated with data security, hardware, software and communication systems.
 Data backups are taken regularly and stored in external locations.
 Mirroring of hard disks with critical data.
 Vendor agreements for support services and maintenance.
 Regular upgrading of virus scanners, firewalls and software.
-10. Environmental Issues Risk Rating - Low To minimise adverse impact of operations to the environment.
-Comply with the standards set by the relevant authorities and ensure compliance.
+10. Environmental Issues Risk Rating - Low • To minimise adverse impact of operations to the environment. • Comply with the standards set by the relevant authorities and ensure compliance.
 11. Legal and Regulatory Issues Risk Rating - Low To minimise possible losses arising from non-compliance with statutory and regulatory requirements.
 To minimise or take counter measures to reduce the impact arising from changes to regulatory issues.
-Comply with the requirements of statutory and regulatory bodies.
-Obtain advice from the Employers' Federation of Ceylon when necessary.

 ACL Cables PLC is committed to best practices in the area of Corporate Governance.
 Corporate Governance is an internal system encompassing policies, processes and people, which serve the needs of shareholders and other stakeholders.
-Good governance facilitates effective management and control of the business, while maintaining a high level of business ethics and optimizing the value for all stakeholders.
+Good governance facilitates effective management and control of the business, while maintaining a high level of business ethics and optimising the value for all stakeholders.
 Sound Corporate Governance is reliant on external marketplace commitment and legislation plus a healthy Board culture which safeguards policies and processes.
-Further, an important element of Corporate Governance is to ensure the accountability of certain individuals in an organization through mechanisms that try to reduce or eliminate the dilemma of principal-agent.
+Further, an important element of Corporate Governance is to ensure the accountability of certain individuals in an organisation through mechanisms that try to reduce or eliminate the dilemma of principal-agent.